 Treadmills mainly target the lower body.
 Good treadmills have the option to change incline settings to target different leg muscles, namely your glutes, hip flexors, quadriceps, hamstrings, and calves.

 Running or walking on a flat treadmill will target the quadriceps more.
 The more you increase the incline, the more the focus pivots to the rear of the legs.
-So that means the higher the incline the more focus on glutes, hamstrings and calves.
+So that means the higher the incline the more focus on the glutes, hamstrings, and calves.

 Also, increasing the incline dramatically increases the amount of calories you burn because the intensity is much higher.
 Just like running outside on flat ground is much easier than running up a hill.